 Since children grow and develop at different rates (physically, emotionally, and intellectually), it can be hard to design programs that are interesting and challenging for all of them.
 You can help each participant stay engaged by getting to know them, giving them options to increase or decrease the challenge, and providing individualized options and goals.
 I use the idea of the Optimal Zone of Challenge when designing my programs.
 This can be seen in Figure 1: The Challenge Zone.
 If a kid seems bored, I suggest ways to make the activity more interesting for them.
 If I see a kid giving up easily, I might adjust the activity to make it easier for them to feel successful.
+As a leader, I find that it is important to progress an activity, or modify it to make sure that each person feels the right level of difficulty-challenged but not frustrated.
 If I see the kids smiling, laughing, sweating, and having fun, then I know I have it right.
 When kids experience success, they are more likely to continue the activity.